nce/oci-free-cloud-k8s/README.md

 > [!WARNING]
 > This project uses arm instances, no x86 architecture, due to the limitations
 > of the always free tier.
+>
+> And please mind:
+> This setup is loosely documented and opinionated.
+It's working and in use
+> by myself.
+It's public, to showcase how this setup can be recreated, but
+> you need to know what you're doing and where to make modification for yourself.

 This repo hosts my personal stuff and is a playground for my kubernetes tooling.